bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 3. Purchased at a special price in case of investment round (detailed explanation is available in section 3.3);
 4. Earned additional BAG during the initial sale of new USDap tokens from the protocol.

 To ensure the inexhaustibility of BAG, the protocol reserves the ability to issue new tokens.
-The decision regarding the issuance of new tokens is taken by a voting of the token holders.
+The decision regarding the issuance of new tokens is taken by a vote of the token holders.

 ### **5.2 Initial Offering and Distribution of BAG**